ApacheInfra/ServiceComb.github.io/_docs/distributed-tracing.md

 1. Visit <a>http://localhost:8888</a> .
 Input a positive height and weight and then click *Submit* button.

 2. Visit <a>http://localhost:9411</a> to checkout the status of distributed tracing and get the following figure.
+It may take a few seconds for zipkin to collect the metrics.
+Then click the **Find Traces** button to get the details.

 ![Distributed tracing result](/assets/images/distributed-tracing-result.png){: .align-center}